Please ensure Javascript is enabled for purposes of website accessibility

 park city

-Park City is located 32 miles southeast of Salt Lake City with a population of just over 8,000 people as of the 2020 census.
+Park City is 32 miles southeast of Salt Lake City, with just over 8,000 people as of the 2020 census.

-As a tourist city, you will often find that there are more tourists in town than permanent residents.
+As a tourist city, you will often find more tourists in town than permanent residents.

 Oktoberfest 50th Anniversary